fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

 ### Choice

-Choice function should returned a random element from the collection.
+The choice functions return a single random element from the given collection.
+The random choice is weighted evenly on the size of the collection.

-Two functions should be added to each module.
+The following functions will be added to each module.

 ```fsharp
 // Array module